 The DS is aware that parents or guardians may have questions or concerns that they may wish to discuss with staff.
 However, Data Protection legislation requires Trinity to establish a policy with regard to any discussion between members of staff in the Disability Service and parents/guardians, in relation to individual students and their progress through Trinity.
 All students are encouraged to take responsibility for their own learning, and the DS is required to have due regard for its legal obligations to protect the confidentiality of its relationship with the student.

-A Consent to Confidentiality Waiver form provided at this link will need to be discussed with your Disability Officer and then completed in advance of any meeting taking place.
+A Consent to Confidentiality Waiver will need to be discussed with your Disability Officer and then completed in advance of any meeting taking place.